ishikawa-group/vasp_how_to/compile/compile_en.md

 `cp ./arch/makefile.include.gnu ./makefile.include`

 # Edit makefile.include
-`vi makefile.include`
+* You need to modify `makefile.include` to change FFTW, openBLAS, and SCALAPACK parts.
-	* You need to change FFTW, openBLAS, and SCALAPACK parts.
+* An example is put in this directory: `makefile.include.gnu`.

 # make
 `make veryclean`